Mark Antony (2023 film): Plot

 Mark soon wakes up in the present to find that he is in Jackie's place as a gangster with Ekambaram as his guardian, while Jackie's son Madhan is in Mark's place as a mechanic.
 Madhan soon learns about the telephone and Mark's involvement in changing history.
 He uses it to inform Jackie.
 Jackie attempts to kill Antony, but Antony survives all the attempts and learns about Jackie's true intentions.
 Jackie and his men surround Antony and Ekambaram at the club, and Antony is seemingly killed.
-Mark awakens in the present to find himself back as a mechanic along with Ekambaram, while Jackie is still alive and Madhan is a gangster.
+Mark awakens in the present to find himself back as a mechanic along with Ekambaram, while Jackie is still alive, and Madhan is a gangster.

 Madhan kidnaps Ramya and orders Mark to arrive at the club godown.
-Mark arrives and Madhan and Jackie's men thrash him.
+Mark arrives, and Madhan and Jackie's henchmen thrash him.
 However, Antony arrives at the godown; it is revealed that Ekambaram saved Antony in the club shootout and had sent him to Colombia due to many encounter killings of gangsters by police.
 Antony gained the partnership of the Colombian underworld as Jackie usually sent commission to the gangsters under Antony's name.
-Antony kills Jackie's henchmen using Anaconda, a large machine gun and finally kills Jackie and Madhan.
+Antony kills the henchmen using Anaconda, a large artillery, then kills Jackie and Madhan.

-Antony reunites with Mark and uses the telephone to call Vedhavalli, but she is held at gunpoint by Chiranjeevi, demanding his telephone back from Antony.
-Jackie then holds Chiranjeevi at gunpoint, demanding to talk to Antony.
+Antony reunites with Mark and uses the telephone to call Vedhavalli, but she is held at gunpoint by Chiranjeevi who takes over the call, demanding his telephone back from Antony.
+Chiranjeevi discovers he himself is being held at gunpoint by Jackie, demanding to talk to Antony.
 Antony laughs at Jackie and replies, "Welcome back".